phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 <!-- TODO - THIS MOVE UNTIL RESULTS PAGE AVAILABLE -->
 ### Handling form submission
-Now we need to add some code to actually do something when the **Find Images** button is hit.
-We have a stubbed out onSubmit () function currently that is called but doesn't do anything quite yet.
+Now you need to add some code to actually do something when the **Find Images** button is hit.
+You have a stubbed out `onSubmit ()` function currently that is called but doesn't do anything quite yet.

 - Modify your `onSubmit ()` function as shown below: